 Personal loans are unsecured loans, meaning that the borrower doesn’t have to put up any proof that they can repay the loan.
 These loans usually have high interest rates to protect the lender in case the borrower flakes on his debt.
 So, where do low interest loans fit in?

 Low-interest loans are also personal loans, but with the benefit of a low APR.
 Also known as signature loans, this kind of loan doesn’t require proof of collateral.
 This is due to the strict credit underwriting process lenders require before issuing the loan.
 In plain English, to qualify for a personal loan with favorable interest rates and related terms, you must present an excellent credit profile – or provide a co-signer with excellent credit.
 They are extremely difficult to get, and unless your credit history is near-spotless and your credit score is a thing of beauty, you may need to go a different route.

 The advantages of low-interest personal loans are obvious – they provide ready cash to cover financial emergencies as well as to financial major purchases.
 If you consolidate your credit card debt with a low interest personal loan, you save money in the overall amount that you’ll repay.
 You also enjoy lower monthly payments, so long as you do not rack up new credit card debt.

 But low interest personal loans also represent potential debt traps.
 Even though borrowers must undergo rigorous credit underwriting to qualify, interest rates for low-interest personal loans are nearly always higher than interest rates for collateral-based loans of similar amounts.
-If you fall behind on the payments of a low-interest personal loan, the collection efforts taken by lenders are likely to become increasingly aggressive, including attempts to place liens on your bank accounts or other personal assets.
-In extreme cases, you may be faced with the prospect of declaring bankruptcy to escape your debts.
+If you fall behind on the payments of a low-interest personal loan, lenders may try to place liens on your bank accounts or other personal assets.
+In extreme cases, you may have to file for bankruptcy to escape your debts.